-This year there were 148 graduates receiving a BASW degree, 494 receiving a MSW degree (with an additional 61 graduating in October and 19 in January), four graduates receiving a Ph.D. degree, and 20 graduates receiving a DSW degree.
+This year there were 148 graduates receiving a Bachelor of Arts (BA) degree with a social work major, 494 receiving a MSW degree (with an additional 61 graduating in October and 19 in January), four graduates receiving a Ph.D. degree, and 20 graduates receiving a DSW degree.

 “Rutgers School of Social Work is proud to launch a class of highly effective, compassionate and well prepared graduates.
 This diverse group of talented individuals will work to make a difference in our ever changing world and make their mark on many social important issues.
 These professionals exemplify the best in social work practices, and we are tremendously proud of everything they have already accomplished, and all that is to come,” says Cathryn Potter, dean of the School of Social Work.